iteratec/mate-matrix/README.md

 You can open up the matematrix.ino file in your Arduino IDE.
 After that you can flash it onto an Arduino Chip connected via USB.

+### Build and Upload using make

+If you prefer not to use the Arduino IDE you can build the software using [make](https://de.wikipedia.org/wiki/Make).
+You have to install the [Arduino-Makefile](https://github.com/sudar/Arduino-Makefile) support.

+    sudo apt-get install arduino-mk

+After that you will be able to build the software with

+    make

+In order to flash the software onto the arduino chip you have to issue

+    make upload

+Note that you might have to adapt some of the make variables based on your system:

+    ARDUINO_DIR – Directory where Arduino is installed ARDMK_DIR – Directory where you have copied the makefile (you may not need this) AVR_TOOLS_DIR – Directory where avr tools are installed (you may not need this) ARDUINO_PORT – The port or device where the microcontroller is connected

 ![Ongoing Development Snapshot](img/matematrix.jpg)